Lust is Not Love

 ṣaṣṭhivarṣa sahastrāṇi mayā taptaṁ tapaḥ purā । naṁdagopabrajastrīṇāṁ pādareṇupalabdhaye । tathāni na mayā prāptāstāsāṁ vai pādareṇavaḥ ॥

-“I observed austerity for 60,000 years just to attain the foot dust of the gopis (gopis are the emblem of selfless love).
+“I performed penance for 60,000 years just to attain the foot dust of the gopis (gopis are the emblem of selfless love).
 Yet I could not attain it.”

 candro yathaiko bahavaścakorāḥ, sūryo yathaiko bahavaḥ dr̥śasyuḥ ।śrīkr̥ṣṇa candro bhagavām̐sthaiko, bhaktā bhaginyo bahavo vayaṁ ca ॥